NoahYe123/ChatBot/README.md

 -Mini games to play via the bot!

--Machine Learning to make conversion with the bot!
+-Machine Learning to make conversation with the bot!

 Made for Hackathon 2022 Winter Semester McGill.